 Let's go back to the apple example.
 Yes, adding pesticides can increase the shelf life of an apple from just a few weeks to over a year.
 This is definitely a major advantage when it comes to our produce, not only in terms of reducing waste, but also in reducing costs since pesticides are generally a low-cost alternative for crop health.
 They don't cost much to incorporate, and they actually save an exponential amount of money in terms of crop success and reduced wastage.

 But, if the average apple farmer were to go completely pesticide-free, their costs would go way up.
 Instead of spraying the orchards with pest and disease-protectant sprays, each tree's fruit would have to be "bagged."
-The process of bagging includes wrapping each individual fruit in a sock-like bag and closing it off with a tie.
+The process of bagging includes wrapping each fruit individually in a sock-like bag and closing it off with a tie.
 Essentially, the bag acts as a protective barrier for the apple, keeping it safe from insects as it grows.

 Bagging is a pesticide-free growing alternative that involves placing apples into bags as they grow to protect them from disease and pests